RadNet (NASDAQ:RDNT) Updates FY 2021 Earnings Guidance

-RadNet (NASDAQ:RDNT) updated its FY 2021 earnings guidance on Monday.
-The company provided earnings per share guidance of – for the period.
+RadNet (NASDAQ:RDNT) issued an update on its FY 2021 earnings guidance on Monday morning.
+The company provided earnings per share (EPS) guidance of – for the period.
 The company issued revenue guidance of $1.28 billion-$1.33 billion, compared to the consensus revenue estimate of $1.27 billion.

-A number of brokerages recently issued reports on RDNT.
-Zacks Investment Research cut RadNet from a hold rating to a sell rating in a research report on Wednesday.
-Raymond James upped their target price on RadNet from $22.00 to $26.00 and gave the company an outperform rating in a research report on Monday, March 15th.
+RadNet (NASDAQ:RDNT) last announced its quarterly earnings results on Monday, May 10th.
+The medical research company reported $0.04 EPS for the quarter, topping analysts’ consensus estimates of ($0.04) by $0.08.
+RadNet had a negative net margin of 0.98% and a negative return on equity of 2.72%.
+The firm had revenue of $315.30 million during the quarter, compared to analysts’ expectations of $283.07 million.
+During the same quarter last year, the company earned ($0.33) earnings per share.
+The company’s revenue for the quarter was up 12.0% compared to the same quarter last year.
+On average, equities analysts forecast that RadNet will post -0.15 earnings per share for the current fiscal year.

-In other RadNet news, insider Norman R. Hames sold 35,000 shares of the stock in a transaction that occurred on Monday, March 8th.
-The stock was sold at an average price of $21.00, for a total transaction of $735,000.00.
-Following the completion of the sale, the insider now directly owns 370,160 shares of the company’s stock, valued at approximately $7,773,360.
-The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Ruth Louisa Villigerwilson sold 2,500 shares of the stock in a transaction that occurred on Wednesday, March 10th.
+In other RadNet news, insider Norman R. Hames sold 35,000 shares of the business’s stock in a transaction on Monday, March 8th.
+The stock was sold at an average price of $21.00, for a total value of $735,000.00.
+Following the transaction, the insider now owns 370,160 shares of the company’s stock, valued at $7,773,360.
+The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
+Also, SVP Ruth Louisa Villigerwilson sold 2,500 shares of the stock in a transaction on Wednesday, March 10th.
 The stock was sold at an average price of $22.97, for a total value of $57,425.00.
-Following the sale, the senior vice president now directly owns 31,914 shares of the company’s stock, valued at $733,064.58.
+Following the sale, the senior vice president now owns 31,914 shares in the company, valued at approximately $733,064.58.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 92,500 shares of company stock valued at $2,027,575 over the last ninety days.
-5.77% of the stock is owned by insiders.
+Insiders sold a total of 92,500 shares of company stock worth $2,027,575 over the last three months.
+5.77% of the stock is owned by company insiders.

 RadNet, Inc, together with its subsidiaries, provides outpatient diagnostic imaging services in the United States.
 Its services include magnetic resonance imaging, computed tomography, positron emission tomography, nuclear medicine, mammography, ultrasound, diagnostic radiology, fluoroscopy, and other related procedures, as well as multi-modality imaging services.